Skip to main content

 Boston Scott Giants Morning Roundup 1920 011723

-Take a look at the all-time best moments from the 184 meetings between the Eagles and Giants as they get set to square off for the 2023 regular-season finale.
+Take a look at the all-time best moments from the 185 meetings between the Eagles and Giants, including playoffs, as they get set to square off for the first time in 2024 this Sunday.

 Boston Scott can't explain his success vs. the Giants